 The CA network has persisted in its delivery of these critical experiences for students for over 20 years.
 During fiscal year 2018, Connecting Activities generated the following outcomes:

-1,100 employers sponsored career awareness and exploration activities for students including career days, job shadowing, guest speaker programs, STEM industry awareness events and more.
-These career awareness and exploration activities served an estimated 35,388 students.
+3,232 employers sponsored career awareness and exploration activities for students including career days, job shadowing, guest speaker programs, STEM industry awareness events and more through the Connecting Activities initiative.

-188 high schools were partners in the CA initiative and another 83 high schools were members.
+195 high schools were partners in the CA initiative.

 Career Development Education Lead

 MA Department of Elementary and Secondary Education